 Energy Transfer LP (ET) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the energy-related services provider had lost 11.4% in the past month.
-In that same time, the Oils-Energy sector lost 2.32%, while the S&P 500 lost 2.74%.
+Heading into today, shares of the energy-related services provider had lost 7.15% over the past month, lagging the Oils-Energy sector's loss of 2.49% and the S&P 500's loss of 1.22% in that time.

-ET will be looking to display strength as it nears its next earnings release.
-On that day, ET is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 15.63%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.28 billion, down 1.59% from the prior-year quarter.
+Wall Street will be looking for positivity from ET as it approaches its next earnings report date.
+The company is expected to report EPS of $0.37, up 15.63% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $14.30 billion, down 1.48% from the prior-year quarter.

-Any recent changes to analyst estimates for ET should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for ET.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.4% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.4% higher within the past month.
 ET is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that ET has a Forward P/E ratio of 9.27 right now.
-For comparison, its industry has an average Forward P/E of 11.38, which means ET is trading at a discount to the group.
+Valuation is also important, so investors should note that ET has a Forward P/E ratio of 9.1 right now.
+This represents a discount compared to its industry's average Forward P/E of 11.42.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 26, putting it in the top 11% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 39, which puts it in the top 16% of all 250+ industries.

 To follow ET in the coming trading sessions, be sure to utilize Zacks.com.